VietnamHanoiHow to Spend One Week in Hanoi: Must-see Places and the Best...

 Breakfast: Pho Bat Dan

-Pho – renowned for its complex beefy broth, soft noodles and different cuts of beef – is a must-try Vietnamese dish.
-At Pho Bat Dan, their authentic Hanoi’s Pho has charmed locals by the deeply satisfying noodle soup.
+Pho – renowned for its complex beefy broth, soft noodles, and different cuts of beef – is a must-try Vietnamese dish.
+At Pho Bat Dan, their authentic Hanoi Pho has charmed locals with its deeply satisfying noodle soup.
 Come early, because there will always be a queue.

 How to Spend One Week in Hanoi 22